Apollo

 Cedar Grove Camping, Gympie

 Deep in Gympie’s Amamoor State Forest, this gorgeous grassy campsite straddles a refreshing swimmable creek.
-Green open spaces and easy-going bushwalks make it a top spot to kick back or stretch your legs while soaking in the views.
-Plus, abundant space means you won’t have to worry about nosey neighbours.
+Green open spaces and easy-going bushwalks make it a top spot to relax or stretch your legs while soaking up the views.
+Plus, plenty of space means you won’t have to worry about nosy neighbours.

 Main amenities: toilets, non-potable water